krokoreit/spObjectStore/README.md

 One general point to remember is that the objects to store are in fact created and managed by the container class.
 Several functions will therefore return a pointer to these objects.
 Note that these pointers are valid at this point in time and may become invalid through further operation.
 Specifically after recreating the content with a new sorting method, any previously obtained pointers are no longer valid.

 The library also contains several documented code examples, serving as a basis to learn the various functions.
 See the .cpp files in the /examples folder for demonstration.
+Or for a more complex example, see my [spConfig library](https://github.com/krokoreit/spConfig).

 Check out my [introduction video on Youtube](https://youtu.be/uBObqJEnzEk).